-Our doctors use the American Joint Committee on Cancer TNM system to determine how advanced a tumor is.
-We will tell you the stage of the disease by using a combination of the numbers and letters below.
-We will carefully explain exactly what they mean when we tell you the stage.
-Regardless of the stage of the cancer, MSK has options that can help you.
+Our doctors use a staging method from the American Joint Committee on Cancer.
+It’s called the TNM system.
+We will tell you the stage of the tumor using the numbers and letters below.
+We will explain what they mean when we talk with you about the stage.

-Your doctor will use a combination of letters and numbers to help describe the stage of the cancer:
+Your doctor will use letters and numbers to help describe the stage of the cancer:

 - T is the size of the tumor.

-- N is whether the cancer has spread to the lymph nodes.
+- N is whether the cancer has spread to the lymph nodes (small structures that are part of the immune system).

 - M is whether the cancer has metastasized (spread) to other parts of the body.